SumoLogic/sumologic-documentation/docs/contribution/deploy-your-site.md

         This build does not hot reload and requires a rebuild to test and review.

 The static files are generated in the `build` folder and run on your local machine at: `http://localhost:3000/`.
+As you make changes, it will hot reload, or refresh, on the fly.

+To end builds and served sites, hit **Ctrl + C**.
+You can then enter commands again, like rebuilding and starting.